I made a Russian Ural track-based rocket launcher. It was built in May 2015.

-I would like to make unique and unusual military vehicle kit.
-It’s Russian multiple rocket launcher BM-21.
+I would like to make a unique and unusual military vehicle kit.
+It’s a Russian multiple rocket launcher BM-21.
 I have never made a truck model so it looks very interesting.
-Anyway, I praise Trumpeter release this kind model.
-I wonder how many sales in the world.
+Anyway, I praise Trumpeter release this kind of model.
+I wonder how many sales are in the world.
 I don’t know the price of each country, but selling prices in Japan is too expensive, even considering many parts and runners.

 There are seven detailed tires including the spare.
 I keep clean the parting line in the center as the photo left line, right three are after filed.
 These tires seem to be the big appeal point of this kit.

 I could move the tires with installed brass wire placed 6 parts.
 But strength is very weak and some places were cracked, finally it’s unstable.
-Unfortunately, I fixed all shafts to be the straight direction of the tires.
+Unfortunately, I fixed all shafts to be in the straight direction of the tires.

 The driver’s seat assembly looks difficult so I’ll make the rocket launcher first.

 During this time, I was watching a disaster film called “Metro 42” in Russia-related.
 It’s excellent work and must be spent much cost of film production.
 The contents are quite interesting and the characters are lively.
 I suppose it’s much competitive compared with Hollywood movies.
 The Russian original title is “METPO”.

 Now I’m checking every part of the driver’s compartment.
 It’s box composition and requires careful handling.
 The most delicate process of assembly.
 After cleaning burrs, it seems almost fit clearly.
 I’ll paint the inside next time.